 How much does a Terminal Operator make?

-Terminal operators play a key role in the logistics and transportation industries.
-They manage the movement of goods in and out of ports and terminals.
-This job requires skill and attention to detail.
-The average yearly salary for a terminal operator is around $49,927.
-This figure can vary based on experience, location, and the specific company.
+A Terminal Operator plays a key role in the logistics and transportation industry.
+This job involves handling and moving goods in ports and shipping terminals.
+The average yearly salary for a Terminal Operator is around $50,013.
+This figure can vary based on experience, location, and the specific company you work for.

 What are the highest paying cities for a Terminal Operator?